youngboy/engine-docs/source/troubleshooting.md

 * Type of GraphQL server and whether you are using a sidecar or standalone container
 * The query submitted and the full response

-Submit your issue to [support@apollodata.com](mailto:support@apollodata.com) or join our Apollo public slack channel here (https://apollographql.slack.com/).
+Submit your issue to [support@apollodata.com](mailto:support@apollodata.com) or join our Apollo public slack #engine channel here (https://apollographql.slack.com/).